5 Branding Lessons For Those Who Know Nothing About Branding

 You now have the basics.
 Do try to consistently apply your visual identity according to the rules or before you know it you’ll have a visual nightmare on your hands.
 Believe me, as you grow the problem will grow too.
 We all know the story of Frankenstein.

 Do not file your strategy away in a ‘nice to have’ sort of way.
 Use it as a core piece of business intelligence, guiding you in everyday business decisions.
 For example, ask yourself if it’s important that a company you wish to partner with shares the same values as you.
 How will your personality shape your BD approach?
 Build your strategy into onboarding for new recruits, and ensure it forms the basis for company culture, and finally, always use it to brief anyone that you work with on your subsequent marketing efforts.
+Never, ever consider your brand as simply a logo!
+When thinking about branding, it’s essential to go beyond the best company logos and delve into the deeper aspects that define your brand’s identity.

 Lesson 5 – Branding exists for a purpose.
 Be smart and use it.